-In 1997 President Bill Clinton presented the Medal of Honor to one surviving veteran of the 761st, Vernon Baker, and to the families of six men who had passed away.
-“No African-American who deserved the Medal of Honor for his service in World War II received it,” Clinton noted.
+In 1997 President Bill Clinton posthumously presented the Medal of Honor to seven men who had served in the battalion.
+“No African American who deserved the Medal of Honor for his service in World War II received it,” Clinton noted.

 “Today we fill the gap in that picture and give a group of heroes, who also love peace but adapted themselves to war, the tribute that has always been their due,” Clinton continued.
 “Now and forever, the truth will be known about these African Americans who gave so much that the rest of us might be free.”